salmanfrds/moneytrail/README.md

 * **Current Prototype:** We are currently using `setState` for local widget UI updates and a **Singleton Pattern (`DataStore`)** to mock a global database and share state between pages.
 Suitable for early-stage prototyping and UI validation
 * **Final Implementation:** We plan to migrate to **Riverpod** or **Provider** for more robust state management to handle asynchronous Firebase streams and separate business logic from UI code.
 Also Improved scalability as features grow.

+### Technical
+- services folder, containing all logics
+- ⁠models, containing Object classes
+- ⁠provider, global state management such as user state and darkmode state using riverpod

 ---

 ## i) Data Model